Watch Your Wallet! Medical Deductions (Part 2 of 2)

 Do you need a Special Needs Trust?

 If you are living with a family member with special needs, or a chronically ill individual, you may consider forming a Special Needs Trust.
 While putting money in this type of vehicle can assist you in claiming government aid for your family member, you may also be able to invest the money in the trust to generate some income and pay for some extra services.
 Most services that can be deducted on your tax return can be deducted from the Special Needs Trust income as well.
 Creating this type of trust may allow you to use the income generated to pay for care and services for a loved one, so that you preserve your assets, pay for a better quality of life, and pay no taxes.
-If you are interested in creating a Special Needs Trust, watch this space as we shall bring you more information on what can and cannot be deducted from a Special Needs Trust and what to expect in terms of taxes.
+If you are interested in creating a Special Needs Trust, contact Bryant Elder Law today for a free consultation.